 The mission of the Circuit Court Clerk’s Office is to diligently and professionally serve the needs of the Courts, legal community and citizens of Davidson County, Tennessee, through ethical values, personal service, integrity, transparency, and technology to achieve an unmatched level of efficiency and customer satisfaction.

 Welcome to the Davidson County Circuit Court Clerk’s web site.
 Here you will find a wealth of information to assist in your dealings with the Circuit, Probate, General Sessions-Civil Division, and Traffic Courts.
 In addition to general information about the operation of the Clerk’s four offices, you will find calendars to assist in scheduling jury and non-jury trials, motion and trial dockets, Local Rules of Court, fee schedules, and a library of downloadable forms used by the Courts.
 We also provide answers to a number of frequently asked questions and links to other web sites of interest.

 Subscribers to our “CaseLink” service have access to our case management database for Circuit, Probate and General Sessions-Civil Division cases via an easy-to-use web interface and may view images of select documents on file with the Clerk’s Office.
 The Clerk provides free on-site training to Davidson County, Tennessee subscribers.

-In its twenty-fifth year of publication, “The Rooker Report” is the Clerk’s monthly newsletter designed to keep the Davidson County legal community apprised of developments in the Courts, procedural changes and detailed statistical information regarding jury and non-jury trial results, case filings and dispositions, and collections.
+In its twenty-seventh year of publication, “The Rooker Report” is the Clerk’s monthly newsletter designed to keep the Davidson County legal community apprised of developments in the Courts, procedural changes and detailed statistical information regarding jury and non-jury trial results, case filings and dispositions, and collections.